danmbrown/city-of-whispers/Playbooks/Apparatus.md

 At any time, you may mark Heat to add another element to the map.

 ## Relationship Questions
+First, ask the table one of these questions:

+* Which of you doesn't trust my skill in my area of expertise?
+* Which of you relied on me to help them out of a jam related to my expertise?

+Then, ask the table one of these questions:

-- Which of your Ties keeps me informed about part of the city?
+- Who among your connections keeps me informed about part of the city?
-- Which of your Ties thinks I'm up to no good?
+- Who among your connections thinks I'm up to no good?
-- Which of your Ties to the authorities?

 ## Moves